illia1008/Meet/README.md

 ## Feature 1: Filter Events By City

-As a user,
-I should be able to filter events by city
-So that I can see a list of events taking place in that city.
+As a user, I should be able to filter events by city so that I can see a list of events taking place in that city.

-### Scenario 1
-When user hasn’t searched for a specific city, show upcoming events from all cities.
+### Scenario 1: When user hasn’t searched for a specific city, show upcoming events from all cities.

 **Given** user hasn’t searched for any city
 **When** the user opens the app
 **Then** the user should see a list of upcoming events

-### Scenario 2
-User should see a list of suggestions when they search for a city.
+### Scenario 2: User should see a list of suggestions when they search for a city.

 **Given** the main page is open
 **When** user starts typing in the city textbox
 **Then** the user should receive a list of cities (suggestions) that match what they’ve typed

-### Scenario 3
-User can select a city from the suggested list.
+### Scenario 3: User can select a city from the suggested list.

 **Given** user was typing “Berlin” in the city textbox AND the list of suggested cities is showing
 **When** the user selects a city (e.g., “Berlin, Germany”) from the list